Current Lesley Apprentices

 Bronwyn White, soprano, was most recently seen as a Festival Artist at Utah Festival Opera and Musical Theater, where she appeared as the Cousin (Madama Butterfly) and covered Esmeralda (Hunchback of Notre Dame) and Anne Boleyn and Elizabeth in Rex.
 Other recent credits include Magnolia Hawks (Show Boat) with the Natchez Opera Festival, Lauretta (Gianni Schicchi) with and Eliza (Dark Sisters) with Texas Christian University Opera, Océanide (Prométhée Enchaîné) with the Atlantic Music Festival, Frasquita (Carmen) with New Jersey Verismo Opera, Pamina (Die Zauberflöte) with OperaOggiNY, Gretel (Hansel and Gretel) with Capitol Heights Lyric Opera, Patience (Patience) with Utopia Opera.
 Bronwyn has won the Distinction Award at the Metropolitan International Music Festival Competition, First Place at the Friday-Woodmere Music Club Competition, was named a Finalist in the New Jersey State Opera Competition, a Finalist in the Michael Ballam Concorso Lirico International Opera Competition, and won the TCU Concerto Competition.
 She has been featured as a soloist with the Atlantic Music Festival Orchestra, the New York Opera Exchange and Orchestra, the Texas Christian University Wind Symphony, the TCU Symphony Orchestra, the TCU Collegium Musicum, the Purchase Symphony Orchestra, the University of Texas at San Antonio Orchestra, and the Anchorage Concert Chorus and Orchestra.
 As a recitalist, she has performed at the San Antonio Festival of French Culture and the TCU Festival of American Song.
 As an Apprentice Artist at Fort Worth Opera, Bronwyn will appear as Pig/Teen Duck in the outreach tour of The Ugly Duckling.

-Bridget Cappel, mezzo-soprano, is a current young artist at Fort Worth Opera and is working toward an Artist Diploma at Texas Christian University under the direction of Twyla Robinson.
-Her most recent performances include Eliza Doolittle (My Fair Lady), and Alfred in the piano/vocal premiere of Rosencrantz and Guildenstern are Dead by Herschel Garfein at Seagle Music Colony.
+Bridget Cappel, mezzo-soprano, is a Hattie Mae Lesley Apprentice Artist at Fort Worth Opera and is working toward an Artist Diploma in Opera from TCU under the direction of Twyla Robinson.
+This spring, Bridget will be performing the roles of Hermia (A Midsummer Night’s Dream) and Toledo in the world premier of The Falling and the Rising by Zach Redler at TCU, as well as covering Maria (Maria de Buenos Aires) with Fort Worth Opera and singing several excerpts from new works in Fort Worth Opera’s new music festival, Frontiers.
+This summer, Bridget will be joining Charlottesville Opera in Charlottesville, Virginia as a Young Artist.
+Other recent roles include Eliza Doolittle (My Fair Lady), Alfred in the piano/vocal premier of Rosencrantz and Guildenstern are Dead by Herschel Garfein, and Hattie and Gladys in the world premier of Even Mack’s Roscoe (2016) at Seagle Music Colony.
 Ms. Cappel graduated with her Master’s in Music from Boston University where she performed the roles of Cherubino (Le nozze di Figaro), Mrs. Bass (Emmeline), Mezzo-soprano (Hydrogen Jukebox), and Dorabella (Cosí fan tutte).
-Other roles include Hattie and Gladys in the world premier of Even Mack’s Roscoe (2016) and Alma Hix (The Music Man).
-Bridget received ﬁrst place in the Kalamazoo Bach Festival Competition in 2015 and was a semi-ﬁnalist in the AIMS Meistersinger Competition in Graz, Austria.
+Bridget received first place in the Kalamazoo Bach Festival Competition in 2015 and was a semi-finalist in the AIMS Meistersinger Competition in Graz, Austria.
 She received bachelors degrees in Voice Performance and Film, Video, and Media Studies from Western Michigan University in Kalamazoo, Michigan.

 Joshua Friend is currently a FWOpera | TCU Hattie Mae Lesley Apprentice Artist, singing in operas, opera galas and concerts around DFW and North Texas daily.
 His upcoming engagements have him performing the role of Lysander in A Midsummer Night’s Dream, Jumper in The Falling and the Rising (new commission) and roles in Fort Worth Opera’s Frontiers program and festival.
 His most recent engagements include the inaugural performance of the group Classical Fusion (Dido and Aeneas) in conjunction with Plano Symphony and Dallas Camerata players, King Caspar (Amahl and the Night Visitors) with Fort Worth Opera, appearing as a soloist for Fort Worth Symphony Orchestra and appearing alongside the American Institute of Musical Studies Orchestra, in Graz, Austria, as Siegmund from Wagner’s Die Walküre and Otello, from Verdi’s Otello.
 For TCU, Joshua has performed the roles of Gherardo (Gianni Schicchi), Brandon (Male Identity), Peter Grimes, Ovidio (Before Night Falls), Lennie (Of Mice and Men) and Don José (Carmen) in their opera and opera scene programs.
 Joshua was the cover-study for Don José (Carmen) at Fort Worth Opera’s latest festival and has sung in the chorus there for both Carmen and The Barber of Seville.
 Joshua gives regular song recitals in Fort Worth, the most recent being a fully staged performance of Schubert’s Die Winterreise.